C-3PFLO/fcl-subscribe/README.md

 However, `fcl.getEventsAtBlockHeightRange()` is limited to a single block range, "*the block range provided must be 250 blocks or lower per request*" and `fcl.send()` only sends the request once.
 There is no `@onflow/fcl` method to subscribe to all events of a certain type across a larger block range, including as new blocks are created.

-This module implements `subscribe()` which allows clients to make the same `fcl.getEventsAtBlockHeightRange()` call across many block ranges (250 blocks at a time), including previous blocks and live polling as new blocks are created.
+This module implements `subscribe()` which allows clients to make the same `fcl.getEventsAtBlockHeightRange()` call across many block ranges (250 blocks at a time), including previous blocks and as new blocks are created.

 *NOTE: while this module was designed for `fcl.getEventsAtBlockHeightRange()`, it can be used for any `fcl` request of a given block range.*